A Lazy Summer Sangria

 Your wine choice typically determines your fruits, and the citrus is just a splash to enhance flavor.
 Since Rosé is the official wine of summer, and I'm a millennial who'll find any excuse to drink pink wine, we're going to use one of those.

-One 750ml bottle of Rosé wine, chilled (try to stay away from anything too sweet, I've used an Italian with notes of strawberry and tarty rhubarb) 2 medium peaches, sliced into centimeter sized wedges 1 large plum, sliced into centimeter sized wedges 1 pint/1/2 litre fresh blackberries, rinsed off and dry Half of one lime, juiced
+One 750ml bottle of Rosé wine, chilled (try to stay away from anything too sweet, I've used an Italian with notes of strawberry and tarty rhubarb — if you prefer to sweeten later you can always add a splash of St. Germain or grenadine!)

 Layer your prepared fruits in a pitcher large enough to hold about 1.5L.
 Add on the lime juice and pour in about half your bottle of wine.
 Give it a light stir or muddle to ensure you're not getting any gaps and top with the rest of your wine.
 Cover and refrigerate for a few hours, serve with anything involving cold noodles and lots of vegetables, be it a freshly cooked meal or leftover Chinese.
 It'll last a couple of days.